vonovak/react-navigation-header-buttons/README.md

 **important note**

+Children passed to `OverflowMenu` should be

+- either `HiddenItem`s
-Children passed to `OverflowMenu` should be `HiddenItem`s or plain function components without hooks that return `HiddenItem`, as seen in the example above.
+- or plain function components without hooks that return `HiddenItem`, as seen in the example above.

 Anything else will not appear in the overflow menus shown by `overflowMenuPressHandlerActionSheet` or `overflowMenuPressHandlerPopupMenu`.
-Only `overflowMenuPressHandlerDropdownMenu` supports rendering custom elements, such as `<Divider />` which is exported.
+Only `overflowMenuPressHandlerDropdownMenu` supports rendering custom elements, such as `<Divider />` (which is exported) or your custom ones.

 This limitation exists because we need to be able to transform declarative React elements into imperative calls (`ActionSheetIOS.showActionSheetWithOptions` / `UIManager.showPopupMenu`).

 #### `HiddenItem`